josmar-crwdstffng/angular/aio/content/guide/pipes-custom-data-trans.md

 <div class="alert is-helpful">

-To examine the behavior of the `exponentialStrength` pipe in the <live-example></live-example>, change the value and optional exponent in the template.
+To examine the behavior of the `exponentialStrength` pipe in the <live-example name="pipes-custom-data-trans"></live-example>, change the value and optional exponent in the template.

 </div>